afshinsadeghi/incrmental_KGE/README.md

 --init_checkpoint loads the saved model from last stage.
 Needs to path of the saved model to be given.
 --train_strategy sets the strategy to condiser different triple classes.
 -data_path_old_train ./data/WN18RR_inc/train1.txt  is the agregated dataset including training samples in older round of training.
+--adding_data  lets the program know to load the older triples in addition to new triples dataset

 Strategies to select new triple classes:
 1. New data and old data mixed randomly (train all data randomly and entirely without a strategy)